The Dark Side of the INTP Personality Type

 Being Misunderstood

 INTPs are more concerned with understanding than application.
-For this type, having a thorough knowledge of how something works is more important than using it to achieve an external goal.
+For this type, having a thorough knowledge of how something works is more important than using that information to achieve an external goal.
 INTPs amass information and analyze it to the point of overthinking.

 The INTP’s talent for in-depth analysis can be impressive, but when it comes to expressing their ideas, INTPs can struggle to get the words out in the way they’d like.
 In their mind, the logic of their ideas is elegant and beautifully connected.
 But when they try to verbalize their ideas to others, they tend to feel irritated by how little people seem to understand.
 This can lead to feelings of frustration and loneliness over time.
 Some INTPs are left with the feeling that others are too “dim” to understand the complexity of their thoughts.